- Long range >40km depending on antennas and GCS setup *80km demonstrated by Edge Research labs on a balloon !, 57km in India, on Dipoles.

-The software solution is an open source development called “SiK” originally by Mike Smith and improved upon by Andrew Tridgell and RFDesign.
+The software solution is an open source development called “SiK”.
+It has been re implemented to suit the new processor architecture available on the 32bit ARM processor core.
 A boot loader and interface is available for further development and field upgrade of the modem firmware via the serial port.

-Most parameters are configurable via AT commands, Eg. baud rate (air/uart), frequency band, power levels, etc., please see the 3DR wiki for commands below for now.
+Most parameters are configurable via AT commands, Eg. baud rate (air/uart), frequency band, power levels.

-Integrated support for configuring the RFD900 radios is supported by APM Planner, with other GCS solutions in development.
+Integrated support for configuring the RFD900 radios is supported by APM Planner.

 The default settings are at 57600 baud, N, 8, 1, and 64k air data rate.